Jacobus Zaffius

-Jacobus Hendriksz Zaffius also known as Saffius or Saffio (1534 – 19 January 1618), was a Catholic pastor in Haarlem.
+Jacobus Hendriksz Zaffius also known as Saffius or Saffio (1534 – 19 January 1618), was a Catholic priest in Haarlem.

 Biography

 He was born in Amsterdam where he later owned some property.

 From 1568 he was Prior of the Canons Regular monastery De Blinken in Heiloo.
 In May 1571 he became provost of the Grote Kerk, Haarlem.
 He witnessed the Satisfactie van Haarlem in 1577, as well as the Alteratie of Amsterdam on 26 May, 1578.
 Three days after this, Calvinists plundered the Grote Kerk and two years later Zaffius went to jail for refusing to turn over Catholic property to the Haarlem city council.
 William the Silent granted him amnesty, and it was on this occasion that he made his donation to the Frans Loenenhofje.
 In 1611 he had his painting made by Frans Hals as a memorial to this fact.